-SECTION 11.(i) The Administrative Office of the Courts shall use the sum of up to twenty thousand dollars (\$20,000) available to it for the 2014-2015 fiscal year from the Court Information Technology Fund to comply with subsection (d) of this section and to provide all of the following historical records to the National Instant Criminal Background Check System (NICS) by May 31, 2019:
+SECTION 11.(i) The Administrative Office of the Courts shall use the sum of up to twenty thousand dollars (\$20,000) available to it for the 2014-2015 fiscal year from the Court Information Technology Fund to comply with the portions of subsection (d) of this section applicable to the Administrative Office of the Courts and to provide all of the following historical records to the National Instant Criminal Background Check System (NICS) by May 31, 2019:

 - (1) Involuntary commitments for inpatient and outpatient mental health and substance abuse treatment from all counties. - (2) Findings of not guilty by reason of insanity or mentally incompetent to stand trial from all counties. - (3) Findings that an individual lacks the capacity to manage the individual's own affairs due to marked subnormal intelligence or mental illness, incompetency, condition, or disease from all counties. - (4) Convictions for misdemeanor possession of controlled substances under G.S.
-90-95(d) from all counties from January 1, 2009. - (5) Convictions for all misdemeanors as identified in G.S.
+90-95(a)(3) from all counties from January 1, 2009. - (5) Convictions for all misdemeanors as identified in G.S.
 14-134.3, 15A-1382.1, or 50B-4.1 from all counties.